Excitement can be one of the first emotions when you are behind the wheel of a 26-foot truck!

 Height Clearance

 Sometimes we are in so much of a hurry during a move that we hardly have time to sit down and eat.
-So, we often choosing fast food as an option.
+So, we often choose fast food as an option.
 One thing to remember is the height clearance.
 The moving truck is not recommended to go in the drive thru.
 The best suggestion is to park the truck and go inside.
 After all, returning a truck that looks like it was peeled back like a can of spam is not a good look.
 There are several stickers in place as a constant reminder.

 After you complete your first time driving a moving truck, the feeling of accomplishment is amazing!